werf/werf/docs/_includes/cli/werf_helm_secret_rotate_secret_key.md

             Use specified dir to store werf cache files and dirs (default $WERF_HOME or ~/.werf) --log-color-mode='auto':
             Set log color mode.
-            Supported on, off and auto (based on the stdout's file descriptor referring to a
+            Supported on, off and auto (based on the stdout’s file descriptor referring to a
             terminal) modes.
             Default $WERF_LOG_COLOR_MODE or auto mode.
       --log-pretty=true: